alex-nechet/PixabayApp/README.md

 - Its possible to make physical resize of images according to data from API (for example for large image this parameter  "imageHeight":3240" could be recalculated and scaled to real device screen size)
+- Added sample unit tests for usecases and viewmodel